-By considering a mean-field model where nodes are interconnected by a trivial topology, we first analytically derive the consensus value the agents converge to (\cref{prop: trivial topology}).
+By considering a mean-field model where \nodes are interconnected by a trivial topology, we first analytically derive the consensus value the agents converge to (\cref{prop: trivial topology}).
 Then, as our main result (\cref{theorem: main}), we prove that the mean-field model is a good approximation of the actual dynamics, whenever the underlying hypergraph satisfies some density and regularity assumptions and the initial states of the agents follow some probability distribution.
 In fact, we prove that the leading order of the consensus value is the same as that of the mean field model, with high probability.
 Additionally, we bound the convergence time of the dynamics as a function of the hypergraph's structure.

-As empirically observed in~\cite{PhysRevE.101.032310}, the dynamics we analyze converges to a consensus value that, when compared to the DeGroot model, is shifted.
-Quite remarkably, we exactly characterize such a shift and rigorously prove its dependency on the initial states and on the three-body interaction function, that have an effect on both the magnitude and direction of the shift (\cref{eq: shift NML20}).
+As empirically observed in~\cite{PhysRevE.101.032310}, the dynamics we analyze converge to a consensus value that, when compared to the DeGroot model, is shifted.
+Quite remarkably, we exactly characterize such a shift and rigorously prove its dependency on the initial states and on the three-body interaction function, which have an effect on both the magnitude and direction of the shift (\cref{eq: shift NML20}).

 In order to prove our main result, we proceed as follows.
 First, we exactly characterize the nonlinear effect after the first interaction, that produces a multiplicative shift from the average of the initial states of the \nodes.
 Second, we perform a Taylor expansion of the dynamics up to the second order to keep track of the dependency of the nonlinear function in the update.
 Third, we analyze the linear and nonlinear terms separately: we prove that the linear contribution is responsible for the convergence to a consensus, while the leading order of the shift is produced after the first interaction; we prove that the residual nonlinear contribution deriving from subsequent interactions, instead, is negligible.
-We remark that our analysis holds with high probability: we exploit the randomness of the initial states of the \nodes both to characterize the shift in the consensus value and to prove that the residual nonlinear contribution is of smaller order.
+We remark that our analysis holds with high probability: we exploit the randomness of the initial states of the \nodes both to characterize the shift in the consensus value and to prove that the residual nonlinear contribution is of a smaller order.